lsst-sitcom/sitcomtn-145/index.rst

 TEA Vibration Analysis using MTM2 telemetries
 ---------------------------------------------

 The following plots consider MTM2 telemetries.
-In this case positions, rotations (from the independent measurement system) and displacements are produced per axis, together with their FFT.
+In this case positions, rotations (from the independent measurement system), and displacements are produced per axis, together with their FFT.

 .. figure:: /_static/mtm2_positionIMS_Position_Strong.png
    :name: fig-M2-positionIMS-Position